Filipp Golikov: Later career

-After the war, Golikov held a succession of mainly political posts at the USSR Ministry of Defence.
+After the war, Golikov held a succession of mainly political posts at the Soviet Ministry of Defence.
 In 1946, Stalin began to resent the praise heaped on Marshal Zhukov as the architect of victory, so Golikov presented a detailed case against the Marshal at a special session of the Military Council, in June.
 Zhukov was publicly humiliated and relegated to a minor military post.
 In 1949–50, Golikov contributed to the Leningrad affair, the virulent purge of the Leningrad party leadership, by engineering the dismissal of the head of the Main Political Administration of the Armed Forces, Iosif Shikin.
 In 1950, he was given command of a mechanised army, and in 1956 was appointed head of the Military Academy of Armoured Troops.
 In January 1958, he benefited from the second fall of Marshal Zhukov, by being appointed head of the Main Political Administration of the Armed Forces, his job being to ensure that the military stayed under communist party control.
 He was abruptly dismissed in April 1962, officially for health reasons, though the real reason may be that he opposed Khrushchev's decision to ship nuclear missiles to Cuba.
 Afterwards, he was appointed Inspector General of the USSR Ministry of Defence.

-Golikov died on July 29, 1980 in Moscow and was buried at Novodevichy Cemetery.
+Golikov died on 29 July 1980 in Moscow, and was buried at Novodevichy Cemetery.